Gabriella439/Haskell-Pipes-Parse-Library/README.md

 ## Outline

-`pipes-parse` provides generic examples for how to parse streams using `pipes`.
+`pipes-parse` provides the core idioms for how to parse streams using `pipes`.
-Datatype-specific parsers belong in separate libraries.
-The purpose behind this library is to provide example idioms that other libraries can reuse, as well as providing useful tools for generic stream parsing.
-Typically, stream-specific parsing libraries will need to redefine specialized versions of the primitives in this library and will probably not need to depend on `pipes-parse` at all.
+Stream-specific parsers are provided in downstream libraries, such as `pipes-bytestring` and `pipes-text`.

 ## Development Status

-`pipes-parse` is close to complete and will probably add a few more functions over the new few months.
-If the API does not make any backwards incompatible changes by the end of 2013 then the library will be officially stabilized.
+The core mechanism behind `pipes-parse` is stable.
+I may accept requests for additional generic parsers, but the central idioms will not change.
+Most development work concentrates on downstream libraries to provide stream-specific parsing utilities.

 ## Community Resources